CSSS/csss-site-frontend/README.md

 Then, the contents of the `public` folder are copied into the `build` folder.
 HTML files in `public` use the files compiled by webpack to serve the React apps;
-e.g., `public/index.html` imports the `build/js/main.js` file like so:

 ```html
 <script defer="defer" src="/js/main.js"></script>